Total Pageviews

 After leaving the Halifax Explosion Monument

-Next look across the water to see Melville Island British Military Prison which held inmates from the French Revolutionary, Napoleonic Wars & the War of 1812
+Next look across the water to see Melville Island British Military Prison which held inmates from the French Revolutionary, Napoleonic Wars and the War of 1812

 Today it is a Clubhouse for the Armdale Yacht Club

-Deadmans Island was a small peninsula near Melville Prison & served as a burial ground from those who were inmates
+Deadmans Island was a small peninsula near Melville Prison which served as a burial ground from those who were inmates there

-The prisoners endured harsh living conditions & also by doing hard labor like breaking granite or carrying heavy cannonballs....... many did not last
+The prisoners endured harsh living conditions, and by doing hard labor like breaking granite or carrying heavy cannonballs....... many did not last

-Finally the park was created in 2005 to protect the area from development & also to allow a final resting place for those lost souls
+Finally the park was created in 2005 to protect the area from development, plus also to allow a final resting place for those lost souls

-Some were also remembered in May of that year as the US Government erected a memorial which included men from the USS Chesapeake
+Some were also remembered in May of that year as the American Government erected a memorial which included men from the USS Chesapeake

-He was also the Chancellor of Queens University, a Director at the Hudson Bay Company, member of the Halifax Club & what the heck.....designed the countrys first postage stamp 😀
+Was also the Chancellor of Queens University, a Director at the Hudson Bay Company, a member of the Halifax Club and what the heck.....designed the countrys first postage stamp 😀

 Those gifts are commemorated on the inside walls with either Plaques or Stones from the respective countries